spytheman/gostamp/README.md

             colorize the output (default true)
       -end
-            timestamp the end of the execution (default true) -start
+            timestamp the end of the execution (default true) -merge
+            merge stderr to stdout.
+Useful for later filtering with grep.
+      -start
             timestamp the start of the execution (default true) -version